kubernetes-sigs/karpenter/kwok/README.md

 ## Specifying Instance Types

 By default, the KWOK provider will create a hypothetical set of instance types that it uses for node provisioning.
 You can specify a custom set of instance types by providing a JSON file with the list of supported instance options.
-This set of instance types is embedded into the binary in `kwok/cloudprovider/helpers.go`; if you want to change the instance types that Karpenter+KWOK support, you will need to adjust the embedded data and recompile.
+This set of instance types is embedded into the binary on creation; if you want to change the instance types that Karpenter+KWOK support, you will need to adjust the embedded data and recompile.

-There is an example instance types file in [examples/instance\_types.json](examples/instance_types.json).
+There is an example instance types file in [examples/instance\_types.json](examples/instance_types.json) that you can regenerate with `make gen_instance_types`.

 ## Notes
-The kwok provider will have additional labels `karpenter.kwok.sh/instance-size`, `karpenter.kwok.sh/instance-family`, `karpenter.kwok.sh/instance-cpu`, and `karpenter.sh/instance-memory`.
-These are only available in the kwok provider to select fake generated instance types.
+The kwok provider will have additional labels `karpenter.kwok.sh/instance-type`, `karpenter.kwok.sh/instance-size`, `karpenter.kwok.sh/instance-family`, `karpenter.kwok.sh/instance-cpu`, and `karpenter.sh/instance-memory`.
+These are
+only available in the kwok provider to select fake generated instance types.
 These labels will not work with a real Karpenter installation.

 ## Uninstalling
 ```bash